chenjr0719/AFS-docs/docs/portal/scenario.md

 	h.
 Login to inference_engine, and see the prediction results.
 		1. Execute ```$ cmd``` to open the command window.
 		2. Execute ```$ docker exec -it inference bash```.
 		3. To check if the model is normally dispatched into the inference engine, we can execute ```$ ls /root/inference_engine/inference_engine/``` to check the model.pkl exists or not.
+(The model name must be "model.pkl".)
 		4. Execute ```$ cat /root/inference_engine/inference_engine/predict_result.txt``` to check if the predicted value continues to increase, if the representative is successful.
 		![image](../_static/images/inference_engine/21.png)